Eshaancoding/AiSlither/README.md

 - Will start a new episode automatically.

+## Concerns
+- Will DQN be able to train on multiple actions AT the same time.
+[x,x,x_target,x,x,x,x,x,x,y_target,y]

 ## TODO List

 - Implement DQN
 - Create the main!
 - Create a makefile for running the algorithm

 ## How to run